 This recipe is best made over two days to allow the dough to rest.

 Total second day chilling time: approximately 3 hours

 Second day rising time: 1 hour

-On a lightly floured surface, knead the dough with the palm of your hand, rolling it away from your body, for eight to ten minutes.
-Do not add any flour during the kneading.
+On a lightly floured surface, knead the dough with the palm of your hand, rolling it away from your body, for 8 - 10 minutes, being careful not to add any flour during the kneading.
 Place the dough in a bowl, cover the top with plastic wrap and refrigerate overnight.
 It will double in size in the fridge.

-Roll the dough into a rectangle, about five millimetres thick, that is three times longer than it is wide.
+Roll the dough into a rectangle that is about 5mm thick, and three times longer than it is wide.
 Spread half the softened butter over the centre third of the sheet.
 Fold the top third of the dough over the centre buttered section.
 Spread the remaining butter over the folded section, then fold the bottom third over the top.